13th May 2019 - 11 min read

 Have you ever fallen

 sick while on vacation?
-Or had your luggage lost by the airline?
+Or had your luggage “lost” by the

 Bangkok?
 New York?
 Paris?
 Penang!?

-International travel insurance covers travel outside Peninsular and East Malaysia.
+Likewise, international travel insurance covers travel outside Peninsular and East Malaysia.
 Most travel companies usually split their international regions of coverage by geographic location.
-For example, the company could consider all countries in South East Asia to be region A and all countries in Europe to be region B. Premiums for coverage in region A would be much different than coverage in region B, with B being the more expensive of the two due to distance.
+For example, the company could consider all countries in South East Asia to be region A and all countries in Europe to be region B. Premiums for coverage in region A would be much different than coverage in region B, with B naturally being the more expensive of the two due to distance.

 In addition, the travel insurance company might also offer world-wide travel insurance coverage packages.
 But does this mean every single country in the world is covered?
 No!
 To minimize risk, countries that are currently experiencing civil war or any other forms of social instability will not be covered by the insurance company.